Mikel Gogorza

-Mikel Johan Gogorza Krüger-Johnsen (born 27 September 2006) is a Danish footballer who plays as a left winger for Danish Superliga club FC Midtjylland.
+Mikel Johan Gogorza Krüger-Johnsen (born 27 September 2006) is a Danish professional footballer who plays as a left winger for Danish Superliga club FC Midtjylland.

 Club career

 Early years

 Gogorza started playing football when he was four years old at B 1903.
 After a few years, he switched to local club BSV.
 Here, the offensive player played until the age of eight before moving on to Lyngby BK's youth department.

 He spent five years at Lyngby, after which he returned to the Copenhagen football environment to play at U13, U14 and finally U15 for F.C.
 Copenhagen.
 Halfway through his time as an U15 player, Gogorza felt it was time to try something new.
 He then joined FC Midtjylland at the age of 14.
-After a good start to his new adventure, where Gogorza had scored four goals for his new club in the U15 league, Gogorza signed his first contract with Midtjylland, putting his signature on a 3-year youth contract in October 2021.
+After a good start to his new adventure, where Gogorza had scored four goals for his new club in the U15 league, he signed his first contract with Midtjylland, putting his signature on a three-year youth contract in October 2021.

 FC Midtjylland

-On 27 September 2023 Gogorza was included in the first team squad for the first time when he was selected for a cup match against Næstved Boldklub, but without playing.
-In November and December 2023, he was also on the bench for two Danish Superligas, again without making his debut.
+On 27 September 2023, Gogorza was included in the first team squad for the first time when he was selected for a cup match against Næstved Boldklub, but without playing.
+In November and December 2023, he was also on the bench for two Danish Superliga matches, again without making his debut.

-In January 2024, 17-year-old Gogorza traveled with the first team to Portugal for a training camp and from there, it wasn't long before he made his official debut.
-On 18 February 2024, Gorgoza came on for the final 11 minutes of the Danish Superliga match against Brøndby IF.
+In January 2024, 17-year-old Gogorza traveled with the first team to Portugal for a training camp.
+He made his official debut.
+On 18 February 2024, he came on for the final 11 minutes of the Danish Superliga match against Brøndby IF.
 At 17 years and 144 days, he became the third-youngest Midtjylland player ever to make his debut.

-Ahead of the 2024-25 season, Gogorza was permanently promoted to the first team squad in Midtjylland.
-In February 2025, Gogorza signed a new contract until the end of 2029.
+Ahead of the 2024–25 season, Gogorza was permanently promoted to the first team squad in Midtjylland.
+In February 2025, he signed a new contract until the end of 2029.